cloudlace/vuetify-dialog-promise/README.md

 Adds the following methods to the Vue instance:

 * `$alert( message )`
-    - A classic alert.
-Promise, resolved when the user clicks OK.
+    - An alert dialog.
+Returns Promise, resolved when the user accepts it.
-    - `message` can be a string or an object with properties `{ title, text }` where title becomes the dialog title and text becomes the message to display.
-Applies to other methods also (see below).
+    - `message` can be a string or an object with properties `{ text, title?, dialogMaxWidth?, acceptText?, cancelText? }` where `title` becomes the dialog title, `text` becomes the message to display, and the other properties control the appearance and behaviour of the dialog (see "Configurable properties" below).
+Applies to `$confirm` and `$prompt` also (see below).
 * `$confirm( message )`
-    - A classic confirm.
-Promise, resolved if the user clicks OK, rejected if the user clicks Cancel.
+    - A confirmation dialog.
+Returns Promise, resolved if the user accepts it, rejected if the user cancels it.
 * `$prompt( message )`
-    - A classic prompt.
-Promise, resolved with user input if user clicks OK, rejected if the user clicks Cancel.
+    - A prompt dialog.
+Returns Promise, resolved with user input if user accepts it, rejected if the user cancels it.
 * `$inform( message )`
     - Raises a snackbar notification in the default colour.
+    - `message` can be a string or an object with properties `{ text, color?, closeText?, snackbarX?, snackbarY?, snackbarTimeout? }` where `text` becomes the message to display, and the other properties control the appearance and behaviour of the snackbar (see "Configurable properties" below).
+Applies to `$warn` and `$error` also (see below).
 * `$warn( message )`
     - Raises a snackbar notification in the warning colour.
 * `$error( message )`